 It gets to a point where people mistakenly think that I cannot get angry.
-But nothing could be further from the truth.
-I simply have found approaches that have worked for me.
+But nothing could be further from the truth; I can and do get upset from time to time.
+I simply have found neutralising approaches that have worked for me.

-And here I want to share the simplified version of it.
-Hopefully, you can adopt, at least partly, into your repertoire of anger management strategy.
+Here, I want to share the simplified version of it.
+Hopefully, you can adopt (at least partly) into your own repertoire of anger management strategy.

 The ‘simple’ techniques for controlling anger

 Here are the three main techniques — the ‘simple’ part.
-By ‘simple’, I don’t mean it is easy or not important.
-It means they have less interacting components than the ‘complicated’ part (more on that later).
+By ‘simple’, I don’t mean ‘easy’ or ‘less important’.
+It only means that they have less interacting components than the ‘complicated’ part (more on that later).
 When you feel angry:

 1. Breathe deeply

-Do diaphragmatic breathing; breathe into your belly, with your chest not moving, only your abdomen does.
+Do diaphragmatic breathing: breathe deeply into your belly, with your chest not moving, only your abdomen does.
 Accompany it with Remembrance.
 If you are standing, sit down.
 If you are sitting, lie down.
-Or leave the room.
+If the situation permits it, leave the room.
 Go out and breathe fresh air.

 2. Shift your focus

 Instead of waiting for the fire of anger to stop, actively starve it of its fuel.
-The primary fuel is ‘Why it is right for me to be angry’.
+The primary fuel is the thoughts of ‘Why it is right for me to be angry’.
 Shift your focus away from it.
 Move your attention towards ‘All right, this isn’t what I want.
-How do I stop descending, how do I improve the situation now?’
+How do I stop descending, how do I make it less terrible?’

 3. Communicate differently

-When someone does not ‘hear’ you, it can mean that he is stubborn, stupid or evil.
+When someone doesn’t ‘hear’ you, it can mean that he is stubborn, stupid or evil.
 But, it can also mean the way you say something does not work with that particular person.
 Pay attention to your choice of words, your tone, and your non-verbal signals.
 Find a different combination.